Rad Racer: Development and release

 The root cause for the game's development was the then-President of Square Masafumi Miyamoto wanting to implement newly hired programmer Nasir Gebelli's skills with 3D programming previously used to develop games for the Apple II.
 Rad Racer was the second title by Square to use anaglyph-based 3D: Gebelli worked on both titles and was influenced by his work on the first 3D game titled The 3-D Battles of WorldRunner.
-Two game programmers had left Square as Gebelli was hired, resulting in Gebelli to begin programming the game by alone.
+Two game programmers had left Square as Gebelli was hired, resulting in Gebelli to begin programming the game by himself.
 Gebelli remained in Japan to figure out how to create realistic background movement of the game's scenery while the rest of Square was on vacation in Hawaii.

 Game developer Takashi Tokita worked on Rad Racer with Gebelli, alongside developer Hiromichi Tanaka and artist Kazuko Shibuya who had previously worked on The 3-D Battles of WorldRunner with Gebelli.
 Akitoshi Kawazu also contributed to the development as his first game under Square.
 Hironobu Sakaguchi and Akitoshi Kawazu both worked on Rad Racer, causing developer Koichi Ishii to plan for the original Final Fantasy by himself briefly.

 Though Gebelli found the work challenging, he was able to simulate the moving road in what Tokita described as a "tricky" bit of programming.
-To make the roads look like they were turning in 3D on a typical television, most of which at the time used cathode ray tubes, the developers integrated scrolling by individual scanlines.
+To make the roads look like they were turning in 3D on a typical television, most of which at the time used cathode-ray tubes, the developers integrated scrolling by individual scanlines.
 Final Fantasy III used this method to create game effects for the enemy Odin.
 Since the game was not programmed to display single sprites but was drawn line by line, Gebelli came several times a week memorizing Shibuya's instructions on how the courses should be drawn.
 Shibuya would point out how many pixels and what color the lines had to be to create roads to Gebelli.
 Square produced six different versions of Rad Racer for different regions to accommodate the different 3D viewing systems needed if players were using either a typical television or the Famicom 3D System and a different version required for the PAL region.
 At the time, programmers usually worked on games individually, which Tokita described having someone to work with as an asset.
 Tokita designed and wrote the program for the billboards that appear in the game.
 Tokita also made all four levels and during the process, he learned that the middle two levels shared assets, which saved time and memory.
 Shibuya worked on the character sprites in which Final Fantasy developer Koichi Ishii stated that the sprites of 3-D Battles of WorldRunner and Rad Racer typify Kazuko Shibuya’s pixel art style.
 Akitoshi Kawazu’s designed the Rad Racer's ending that indicated with dots how far the player's progress.